StroepWafel/LYTE/README.md

 3. Click on Manage settings under Virus & threat protection settings.
 4. Disable the toggle under Real-time protection.
 5. Confirm the action if prompted by User Account Control (UAC).
-6. Re-enable the toggle under Real-time protection once the file has downloaded.
+6. Re-enable the toggle under Real-time protection once you have finished installing.

 ### For Windows 11:
 1. Press Windows + I to open Settings.